Pet Circle

 Pet food products can pose a risk to our country as they may contain disease agents or pests that are exotic to Australia.
 Irradiation of pet food products is currently accepted by the Australian Department of Agriculture, Fisheries and Forestry (DAFF) as a "biosecurity treatment for a range of products of animal origin"1, in order to address biosecurity concerns about the product.
 This is "especially the case where a product does not meet Australia's biosecurity requirements, the product has not been adequately processed or tested to address Australia's biosecurity concerns, or where the manufacturer is unable to provide the department with sufficient information to complete the risk assessment."1

+• What is it?
+The main type of irradiation used is gamma irradiation.
+This process uses high-energy rays that come from materials like cobalt-60.
 When cobalt-60 decays, it becomes nickel, and emits 2 high energy gamma rays which have great penetrating ability, similar to x-rays.
-These rays can pass through both high and low density products, including those in their final packaging.

 It is important to note that the gamma rays are well below the threshold for photonuclear activation of any chemical element, so no radioactivity can be induced in the treated food.